Tanyus Shahin: Uprising in Keserwan

 In early 1858, a group of peasants from Keserwan lodged a formal complaint against the Khazens to Khurshid Pasha, the Ottoman governor of Beirut.
 Later, in March 1858, the Khazens held a summit for the people of Keserwan to garner support for their nomination of a new qaimaqam.
 Instead, the peasants participating in the summit voiced their dissent against the Khazens and in October, several villages in Keserwan entered into an alliance against the Khazen sheikhs.
 Shahin was chosen by this alliance of peasants as their leader in December, and was declared the wakil awwal (first delegate).

 In January 1859, Shahin intensified the armed revolt against the Khazen sheikhs and with 800 of his peasant fighters, he besieged the Khazens during a summit they were holding in Ghosta.
 The siege prompted the sheikhs to flee the village, and the peasants under Shahin subsequently plundered the Khazens' estates.
 Shahin and his men proceeded to attack the Khazens in other villages with little blood spilled in the process, with the exception of the wife and daughter of a Khazen sheikh who were killed in Ajaltoun in July during a raid on their home by the peasants.
 The Maronite patriarch, Paul Peter Massad, condemned their killing as a "horrific crime".
 Silk and wheat warehouses belonging to the sheikhs were plundered and the goods were redistributed among the peasants of Keserwan.
 By July, the Khazens had been routed and between 500 and 600 family members had fled to Beirut in an impoverished state.
 Shahin broadened the peasants' main demands of tax relief and refunds for the illegal payments they had previously paid to the Khazen sheikhs to also include political and legal reforms.
 Shahin cited the Edict of Gülhane, which mandated equality for all Ottoman citizens.
+Not only were these top-down state decrees cited, but they were reinterpreted by these insurgents, demanding that the Tanzimat's promise of equality be implemented through the eradication of feudal tax surcharges, marriage fees, and numerous other humiliating procedures.
+These villagers additionally engaged with the elite trope of 'juhl' (ignorance) when under investigation by state commissions, strategically evading prosecution.
+Before 1858, a noble family had never before been uprooted by the ahali (commoners), and the Khazens quickly resolved heated family rivalries in favor of a united front against the revolters.